Inoculation theory: Marketing

-Inoculation theory is especially useful with an audience who already has an opinion on a brand.
-It is the perfect way to convince already faithful customers that they are making the right choice in trusting your company and to keep the customer coming back in the future, and particularly to protect commercial brands against the influence of comparative adverts from a competitor.
-An excellent example is Apple Computers and their "Get A Mac" campaign.
-This campaign expertly followed inoculation theory in targeting those who already preferred Mac computers.
+Inoculation theory can be used with an audience who already has an opinion on a brand, to convince existing customers to continue patronage of a company, or to protect commercial brands against the influence of comparative adverts from a competitor.
+An example is Apple Computers' "Get A Mac" campaign.
+This campaign follows inoculation theory in targeting those who already preferred Mac computers.
 The series of ads put out in the duration of the campaign had a similar theme; they directly compared Macs and PCs.
 Inoculation theory applies here as these commercials are likely aimed at Apple users.
 These ads are effective because Apple users already prefer Mac computers, and they are unlikely to change their minds.
 This comparison creates refutational preemption, showing Macs may not be the only viable options on the market.
 The TV ads throw in a few of the positive advantages that PCs have over Macs, but by the end of every commercial they reiterate the fact that Macs are ultimately the superior consumer product.
 This reassures viewers that their opinion is still right and that Macs are in fact better than PCs.
 The inoculation theory in these ads keep Mac users coming back for Apple products, and may even have them coming back sooner for the new bigger and better products that Apple releases - especially important as technology is continually changing, and something new is always being pushed onto the shelves.

 Inoculation theory research in advertising and marketing has mainly focused on promoting healthy lifestyles with the help of a product or for a specific company's goal.
 However, shortly after McGuire published his inoculation theory, Szybillo and Heslin (1973) applied the concepts that McGuire used in the health industry to advertising and marketing campaigns.
 They sought to provide answers for advertisers marketing a controversial product or topic: if an advertiser knew the product or campaign would cause an attack, what would be the best advertising strategy?
 Would they want to refute the arguments or reaffirm their claims?
 They chose a then-controversial topic: "Inflatable air bags should be installed as passive safety devices in all new cars."
 They tested four advertising strategies: defense, refutational-same, refutational-different and supportive.
 The results confirmed that a reaffirmation or refutation approach is better than not addressing the attack.
 They also confirmed that refuting the counterargument is more effective than a supportive defense (though the refutational-different effect was not much greater than for supportive defense).
 Szybillo and Heslin also manipulated the time of the counterargument attack, and the credibility of the source, but neither was significant.